Get the Look of a Built-In Fridge

 First, it’s good to determine the type of refrigerator you need, as space limitations in your kitchen can influence your choice.

 “Built-in” fridge is a general term that means flush with your cabinets,” said Normandy Designer Jennifer Cross, AKBD.
 “A variety of tricks can help you achieve the integrated look without the cost.”

-A free standing refrigerator is another option but a bit harder to camouflage completely as they are deeper and aren’t flush with surrounding countertops.
+A free-standing refrigerator is another option but a bit harder to camouflage completely as they are deeper and aren’t flush with surrounding countertops.
 Building cabinetry around the refrigerator or installing matching wood panels to cover the top and sides can help.
 A finish or trim kit that matches the cabinetry can also help it blend in.
-While this fridge cost less, the tradeoff is accepting a semi-built in look.
+While this fridge costs less, the tradeoff is accepting a semi-built-in look.

 “There are several ways to get the streamlined look of a recessed refrigerator that mimics the built-in version,” added Jennifer.
 “It’s just a matter of planning what works for your space and budget.”